Close menu

 The court has a wide range of powers on divorce, which includes the power to order a sale or transfer of assets, to include the farm and farmland, even if it disrupts the business.

-The court will however be very mindful of trying not to disrupt the business if there are other options available to ensure the parties’ reasonable needs and the needs of any minor children are sufficiently met.
+However the court will be very mindful of trying not to disrupt the business if there are other options available to ensure the parties’ reasonable needs and the needs of any minor children are sufficiently met.

 Are inherited farming assets treated differently from jointly acquired ones?